sudorook/latex-styles/README.md

 Run `make clean` to clear out the build files.

-**NOTE:** Running `sudo make etc.` as root will not install this globally.
-It will only install the files in the texmf path in /root.
+**NOTE:** Running `sudo make install` as root will not install this globally.
+It will only install the files in the local texmf path in `/root`.

+## Extra

+1. All class files use utf-8 encodings, not the default latin1.